HKUNLP/DiffuSearch/README.md

 This repository contains code for training and evaluating the models in the paper "[Implicit Search via Discrete Diffusion: A Study on Chess](https://arxiv.org/abs/2502.19805)".

 TLDR:
-- We proposes DiffuSearch, a novel method to enhance the planning abilities of Large Language Models without relying on explicit search methods such as MCTS.
+- We propose DiffuSearch, a novel method to enhance the planning abilities of Large Language Models without relying on explicit search methods such as MCTS.
 - By leveraging discrete diffusion modeling, DiffuSearch enables implicit search through future state prediction, demonstrated in the domain of chess.
-- Our experiments reveal DiffuSearch outperforms both searchless policies and explicit search-enhanced policies in action accuracy and Elo ratings.
+- Our experiments reveal that DiffuSearch outperforms both searchless policies and explicit search-enhanced policies in action accuracy and Elo ratings.

 <p align = "center">
 <img src="figs/fig.png" width="45%" alt="pipeline" align=center />